 I do believe most security professionals will be aware of the potential severity of injuries resulting from blunt force.
 But I don’t believe many will chose to document and report every incident of this nature.
-“Too much admin”, some may say, and “it’s part of the job”, others will state.
+“Too much admin”, or “it’s part of the job”, many will say.

-Many security professionals have a reasonable understanding of the most realistic risks and threats they face, and subsequently are either being issued, or they themselves invest in body armour.
+Many security professionals have a reasonable understanding of the most realistic risks and threats they face, and subsequently are either being issued, or they themselves invest in certified stab vests or body armour.